sahilpatni95/Investigate-TMDb-Movie-Dataset-EDA/README.md

-# Investigate-TMDb-dataset-
+# Investigate-TMDb-dataset-EDA
-Project of Data Analyst Nanodegree Program on Udacity
+> Project of Data Analyst Nanodegree Program on Udacity

 ## Overview
 This dataset contains information about 10,000 movies collected from The Movie Database (TMDb),